Architecture 519 has won planning approval for a mix of apartments and townhouses in north London

 The industrial area between Crawley Road and Downhills Way was once occupied by tap manufacturer Barber, Wilson & Co, which built its first factory on the site in 1899.

-Architecture 519 has also designed the masterplan for the wider Barber, Wilson & Co site, paving the way for further development after this initial residential scheme.
+Architecture 519 has also designed a potential wider masterplan for the wider Barber, Wilson & Co site, paving the way for further development after this initial residential scheme.

 Work is planned to start on site in 2020.